 Over the years, some individuals who self-identify as having Borderline Personality Disorder send emails or try to post comments to Shrink4Men.
-Naturally, they’re often unhappy, offended, outraged, “concerned,” etc., with the information provided here and the original WordPress blog.
+Naturally, they’re often unhappy, offended, outraged, “concerned,” or, to be more accurate, concern trolling, etc., with the information here and the original WordPress blog.
 Their arguments and complaints are usually some variation of:

 - But I’m not like that!
-And then they proceed to vomit volumes of blaming, shaming name-calling screed proving that, actually, in that instance, they are like that.
+And then they proceed to vomit volumes of blaming, shaming, vituperative, self-pitying screed proving that, actually, in that instance, they are like that.
 Even if the individual doesn’t have the worst of the BPD traits, many individuals with BPD do.
 And they abuse those they profess to love without remorse.
-Funny, I never receive emails from self-identified narcissists and sociopaths claiming they’re not like that.
+Funny, I never receive emails from self-identified narcissists and psychopaths claiming they’re not like that.

 - Would you tell a man whose wife had cancer that he should break up with her?!
 This argument is a false equivalency.
 Cancer symptoms don’t include abusing others, particularly others the cancer patient claims to love.
 Let’s say the cancer patient were experiencing severe behavioral and cognitive side effects from medication or a brain lesion.
 That would be the cause of the abusive behaviors, not the cancer.
 Once the lesion is excised or the medication stopped, that would be the end of the aberrant behavior.
 The cause of a BPD/NPD individual’s abusive behavior is their personality.
 It’s their lack of integrity, conscience and remorse and sense of entitlement that cause them to abuse.
 People are their personalities, particularly the person they reveal themselves to be behind closed doors.